aptech/docs/docs/CR-dbQueryFetchOneM.rst

     :param qid: query number.
     :type qid: scalar

-    :param columns: specific columns to pull from the result matrix.
+    :param columns: Optional input.
+Gives specific columns to pull from the result matrix.
 Must be a subset of fields from the ``SELECT`` statement.
     :type columns: string or string array

     :returns: **record** (*matrix*) - if the query points to a valid row (:func:`dbQueryIsValid` returns true), the record is populated with the row's values.
 An empty record (:code:`scalmiss(record)` is true) is returned when there is no active query (:func:`dbQueryIsActive` returns false).